TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

 Settlement began in the 1870s and was named after early settler Andrew Martin Sheppard who was a storeowner and the community's first postmaster.
-The Shep post office opened and 1903 and closed its doors 20 years later.
+The Shep post office opened in 1903 and closed its doors 20 years later.

 The Shep Methodist Church was founded about 1881 and the church's 1914 building still stands.
 The Shep Baptist Church was organized about 1895, and the Church of Christ in 1911.